A class of $2$-local finite spectra which admit a $v_2^1$-self-map: Introduction

 Instead of focusing on generalized Moore spectra one can also ask the following question: \begin{ques}For a fixed prime $p$, what is the type $n$ spectrum whose $v_n$-self-map has the smallest periodicity?\end{ques} For instance, at the prime $2$, we have seen that $M_2(1)$ does not admit a $v_1^1$-self-map.
 However, it is known that $Y:=M_2(1) \sma C\eta$ admits eight $v_1^1$-self-maps (see~\cite{DM81}).
-At the prime $3$, Behrens and Pemmaraju \cite{BP} showed that $M_3(1,1)$ admits a $v_2^9$-self-map.
+At the prime $3$, Behrens and Pemmaraju \cite{BP} showed that $M_3(1,1)$ does not admit a $v_2^1$-self-map.
 However, they also proved that $M_3(1,1) \sma Y(2)$, where admits a $v_2^1$-self-map.
 Toda proved that $M_p(1,1)$ admits a $v_2$-self-map for $p \geq 5$ and that $M_p(1,1,1)$ admits a $v_3^1$-self-map for $p \geq 7$.

-Though $M_2(1,4)$ had a $v_2^{32}$-self-map, the authors hoped that one of the cofibers of the $v_1^1$-self-maps on $Y$ might have a $v_2$-self-map of periodicity less than $32$.
-In joint work with Mark Mahowald (see \cite{BEM}), we showed that all of them have $v_2^{32}$-self-maps.
+Though $M_2(1,4)$ had a $v_2^{32}$-self-map, the authors hoped that one of the cofibers of the $v_1^1$-self-maps on $Y$, collectively referred to as $A_1$, might have a $v_2$-self-map of periodicity less than $32$.
+In joint work with Mark Mahowald (see \cite{BEM}), we showed that this does not occur, as all of the spectra $A_1$ have $v_2^{32}$-self-maps.
 This led to the question of whether there exists any $2$-local type $2$ spectrum with a $v_2$-self-map of periodicity less than $32$.
 We answer this question in the affirmative by producing a class of finite spectra that admit $v_2^1$-self-maps.
-The main purpose of this paper is to prove the following theorem. \begin{main} There is a collection of $2$-local type $2$ spectra $\ZZ$, such that every $Z \in \ZZ$ admits a $v_2$-self-map of periodicity $1$. \end{main} For the rest of the paper, we will work in stable homotopy category of $2$-local spectra.
+The main purpose of this paper is to prove the following theorem. \begin{main} There is a collection of $2$-local type $2$ spectra $\ZZ$, such that every $Z \in \ZZ$ admits a $v_2$-self-map of periodicity $1$. \end{main} For the rest of the paper, we will work in the stable homotopy category of $2$-local spectra.
 Let $A$ denote the mod $2$ Steenrod algebra and $A(n)$ be the subalgebra of $A$ generated by $\lbrace Sq^{2^i}: 1 \leq i \leq n \rbrace$.
-Let $Q_n$ for $n\geq 0$ be the $n$-th Milnor element in $A$ which are iteratively constructed using the formula
+Let $Q_n$ for $n\geq 0$ be the $n$-th Milnor element in $A$, iteratively constructed using the formula